canonical-web-and-design/docs-tutorials/lxd-gpu/lxd-cuda.md

 ```

 We've given this new instance the name of 'cuda'.
 If this is the first time
-you've deployed an LXD instance with 'ubuntu:16.04', it's image will be
+you've deployed an LXD instance with 'ubuntu:16.04', its image will be
 retrieved as part of the creation process.

 ```